pycaret/pycaret/docs/source/installation.rst

 Installing the full version
 ***************************
-PyCaret's default installation is a slim version of pycaret which only installs hard dependencies as `listed here <https://github.com/pycaret/pycaret/blob/master/requirements.txt>`_.
+PyCaret's default installation is a slim version of pycaret which only installs hard dependencies that are `listed here <https://github.com/pycaret/pycaret/blob/master/requirements.txt>`_.
 To install the full version of pycaret, use the following command:

 .. code-block:: python